christensenacademy/christensen-academy/modules/css-basics/reference.md

 only ever be a single element.
 You shouldn't assign the same id name to multiple elements.
 That's what the class attribute is for.*/
 #bar {font-size:300%;text-decoration:underline;}

+/*The .foobar selector selects all elements with a class attribute of "foobar".
+In this case, the second element would display with a black background.*/
+.foobar {background-color:black;}
 ```

 **Note:** Class and id names cannot have spaces in them.
 Instead of spaces, it is common practice to use hyphens (e.g., class="lorem-ipsum").